Jaredslocker21/organic_cat/README.md

 As a developer, I need to create the navbar so that users can navigate the website from any device

+As a developer, I need to create the logo so that users can navigate the website from any device

 As a developer, I need to create the footer with social media links and contact information

 As a Developer, I want to add Homepage Image Slider so that clients have more calss to action